 We will talk to you about why you might need a Sponsorship Licence and whether the vacancy and your organisation will fit the Sponsorship criteria.
 We will tell you what type of Licence to apply for, set out the process, time frame and costs and fully brief you on your responsibilities.
 If we do not think you fit the criteria, we will tell you.

-We offer a visit to your organisation to ensure that your systems comply with the Home Office Sponsorship Licence duties.
+We offer a visit or online consultation to ensure that your HR systems comply with the Home Office Sponsorship Licence duties.
 We advise on the Key Personnel and gather the correct evidence.
 Our team enable you to submit the application.
 We cannot press the button for you, but we can do all the preparation work.
 This ensures the evidence gets to the Home Office within the time limit.

 We will assist you to issue a Certificate of Sponsorship and help with the Sponsor Management System.
-If you wish us to make the Tier 2 Visa application for the overseas worker, we can do that for you too.
+If you wish us to make the Skilled Worker application for the overseas worker, we can do that for you too.
 We are here if you need to renew or amend your Licence.

 Members of our team have worked in employment law and have run businesses themselves.
 This experience clearly adds to the value we provide.
 We work on a fixed fee basis; we can tailor the fee to cover exactly you want us to do.